Unboxed-Software/solana-course/CONTRIBUTING.md

 - Use the terms 'blockchain' or 'web3' rather than 'crypto'.
 - Be careful about the term 'token account'.
 A ['token account' is any account formatted to hold tokens](https://solana.stackexchange.com/questions/7507/what-is-the-difference-between-a-token-account-and-an-associated-token-account), and being specific (rather than, for example, swapping between 'associated token account' and 'token account') makes this clearer.
   - Use the specific term 'associated token account' rather than just 'token account' if you're referring to an account at an associated token address.
-  - Use 'token mint account' to refer to the address a token is minted at.
+  - Use 'token mint account' to refer to the address where a token is minted.
 E.g., the [USDC mainnet token mint account](https://explorer.solana.com/address/EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v).
-- Use apostrophe of possession, [including for inanimate objects](https://english.stackexchange.com/questions/1031/is-using-the-possessive-s-correct-in-the-cars-antenna).
+Use apostrophes of possession, [including for inanimate objects](https://english.stackexchange.com/questions/1031/is-using-the-possessive-s-correct-in-the-cars-antenna).
 Eg 'the account's balance' is correct.
 - Don't use 'here' links.
 They make the course hard to scan and ['here' links are bad for SEO](https://www.smashingmagazine.com/2012/06/links-should-never-say-click-here/).
 - JS/TS clients send `transactions` made from `instructions`.
-On chain programs have `instruction handlers` that process `instructions`.
+Onchain programs have `instruction handlers` that process `instructions`.
 Do not refer to [instruction handlers](https://solana.com/docs/terminology#instruction-handler) as instructions!
 The reason is simple: an instruction cannot process an instruction.
 The `multiple` template in Anchor 0.29 also calls the actual functions `handler`.

 Code examples should be formatted as follows:

 ### Code

-You're writing code to be be read, understood, and changed by others.
+You're writing code to be read, understood, and changed by others.

 We want the minimal amount of code necessary to solve the problem.

  - Use full names.
 Call a `thing` a `thing`.
 Don't call it a `thg`.
- - Avoid reptitive, copy paste code.
+Avoid repetitive, copy-paste code.
 This helps others change the code easily, as they can fix things in a single place.
  - Avoid magic numbers.
 Nobody should see a `+ 32` in your code and wonder what the `32` means.
  - Avoid asking students to clone a git repo.
 The idea is that students should be able to create projects from scratch when they have finished the course.
-  - Referring to code students have made in previous chapters is fine.
+Referring to the code students have made in previous chapters is fine.
-  - `esrun` means you don't need to set up tsconfig files just to run TypeScript code.
+  - `esrun` means you don't need to set up `tsconfig.json` files just to run TypeScript code.
   - Tools like `anchor init` or `create-solana-dapp` are fine.
   - If there's some boilerplate, Solana-specific code you always need [make a PR to the helpers repository](https://github.com/solana-developers/helpers).